baimmm6767/sec-data/README.md

 The stable product focus is detailed U.S. quarterly financial statements.
 Annual and foreign-filer support should currently be treated as experimental.

-All generated outputs should be reviewed before being used the outputs from this script is not in any way shape or form financial advice.
+All generated outputs should be independently reviewed before use.
+This project is provided as-is and does not constitute financial, investment, accounting, or legal advice.